ethannguyen128/su26-ai301-contribution/README.md

 N/A — the change is exercised through JUnit/Jersey resource tests (`Test*Operations`); no integration test is required.

 ### Manual Testing
+After resolving the PowerShell execution-policy restriction noted in Environment Setup, I ran the build and targeted tests locally:
 - `./gradlew :server:spotlessApply` — formatting clean.
 - `./gradlew :server:test -PskipITs --tests "org.apache.gravitino.server.web.rest.Test*Operations"`: **172 tests, all passing.**
 - The first run surfaced one failure: my MetalakeOperations test incorrectly expected a 500.
 Investigating showed `createMetalake` already has an explicit null-body guard returning 400; I corrected the test assertion and reverted my unnecessary edit to that handler.